 Why I Call This a Love Story Instead of a Product Review

 After the birth of my second child, I had a really rough recovery.
-And while I was lucky to have family and friends willing and able to help take care of my oldest daughter, there were plenty of days when it was just me, my newborn and my toddler at home.
+And while I was lucky to have family and friends willing and able to help take care of my oldest child, there were plenty of days when it was just me, my newborn and my toddler at home.
 And I was too weak to even get out of bed.
 Yes, it was that bad.

-During those times, I would give my older daughter the Kindle Fire to lay next to me and watch a cartoon or play an educational game while I tried to gather the strength to get up out of bed.
+During those times, I would give my older child the Kindle Fire to lay next to me and watch a cartoon or play an educational game while I tried to gather the strength to get up out of bed.
 And even once I recovered, the Kindle Fire was a helpful distraction when I was nursing or otherwise caring for our new baby.

 I hope it goes without saying a tablet is not a substitute for a parent.
 And it shouldn’t be an all day activity.
 But this was a situation where it more than came in handy.
-Given the enjoyment Ellie got out of the Kindle, it made sense to get her one of her own.
+Given the enjoyment my kiddo got out of the Kindle, it made sense to get her one of her own.
 One that was designed for kids.

 Kindle Fire Kids Edition Benefits

-My daughter loves having her own kid-friendly tablet because she can control it herself.
+My kiddo loves having her own kid-friendly tablet because she can control it herself.
 She can push the buttons and choose what she wants to watch.
 She’s a control freak like her Mama.
 It’s a great fit for her.
 Tablets are also fun for games and apps that aren’t available to kids in other ways.

 The Kindle Fire Kids Edition took care of that problem.
 It has more parental control options than any other tablet.
 You can do everything from limit access to apps and the internet to setting time limits for the Kindle’s use.
 No parent wants their kid glued in front of a screen all the time.
 And that’s why it’s good to have healthy limits.